repoze/repoze.workflow/docs/usage.rst

   step, the *first* workflow defined in ZCML order that does not possess an elector is returned as "the workflow".

+In general, you should define any overlapping workflows within ZCML in most-specific to least-specific order in order for ``get_workflow`` to behave as most people might expect.

 Workflow Objects
 ----------------